mdciao.contacts.ContactGroup

 frequency_sum_per_residue_idx_dict(...[, ...])

-Dictionary of aggregated frequency_per_contact per residue indices Values over 1 are possible, example if [0,1], [0,2] are always formed (=1) freqs_dict[0]=2
+Dictionary of aggregated frequency_per_contact per residue indices Values larger than 1 are possible, example if [0,1], [0,2] are always formed (=1) freqs_dict[0]=2

 frequency_sum_per_residue_names(ctc_cutoff_Ang)

-Aggregate the frequencies of frequency_per_contact by residue name, using the most informative names possible, see self.residx2resnamefragnamebest for more info on this
+Aggregate the frequencies of frequency_per_contact by residue name, using the most informative names possible, see residx2resnamefragnamebest for more info on this

 frequency_table(ctc_cutoff_Ang, fname[, ...])